 |Northern Round Wall|

 In the ancient times, people saw the sky was round and the temple construction mimicked “heaven”, thus they are in round shape.
 In the same way, as the sky is blue, the roofs of the buildings accordingly are painted blue.

 13. Why is the southern wall of the temple square and the northern wall round?

 People saw the sky above was round and the earth was generally flat.
 As the emperors held the ceremony for both the earth and the heaven, the corresponding walls were made into square and round to represent the earth and the heaven respectively.

-Every 15th day of the first month according to the Chinese lunar calendar, the reigning emperor went to the former hall to make sacrifice to the Heavenly Emperor to prayer for sufficient and timely rain in the growing season.
-On the day of the Winter Solstice on December 21st or 22nd, he went to the latter building to perform the Heaven Sacrifice Ceremony to prayer for the good harvests.
-The emperor also often went there to prayer for rain in the early summer.
+Every 15th day of the first lunar month, the reigning emperor went to the former hall to make sacrifice to the Heavenly Emperor to pray for sufficient and timely rain in the growing season.
+On the day of the Winter Solstice on December 21st or 22nd, he went to the latter building to perform the Heaven Sacrifice Ceremony to pray for the good harvests.
+The emperor also often went there to pray for rain in the early summer.

 15. How did the emperors pray for good harvests in the temple?

 Actually, the prayer ceremony started from the day before the formal occasion: entering the Hall of Prayer for Good Harvests from the left gate, the emperor went to Huangqian Hall to pay homage first and then introduced various spirit tablets to the corresponding altars.
 After that, he would go to check the oblation and went to the Palace of Abstinence.
 On the next day, the emperor would formally offer sacrifice in the center of the Hall of Prayer for Good Harvests.
 At the same time, his protocol minister would attend to the ceremonial details.
 In wake of that, designated emperor’s surrogates would taste the sacrificial food.
 The rites would be accompanied by grand performance provided by court musicians.

 See more about Facts of Temple of Heaven